itsmushi/TuFinder/README.md

-# trialTuFinder
+# TuFinder
-for trial purposes
+PHP web application for finding tutors for students